 - How Can I Stay Motivated?
 Motivation throughout both semesters of the homeschool year is a difficulty that plagues all of us.
 To me, it feels like something I’m either doing great with or miserably in need of.
 However, we do have some ideas for helping keep up the motivation!

 - How to Create a Homeschool Space.
 Some families are fortunate enough to have a dedicated office or schoolroom.
 However, many of us do not have the extra room available for a homeschool-only dedicated space.
-To that extent, we have lots of experience getting creative with homeschooling in a small space!
+To that extent, we have lots of experience getting creative with practical homeschooling in a small space!

 - What if I Miss Something?
 None of us want any lessons or students slipping through the cracks, and this can be a real fear for homeschooling families.
 However, there are plenty of wonderful homeschool programs to help eliminate the fear of learning gaps by providing a solid, thorough curriculum, like Time4Learning.

 - Avoiding Homeschool Burnout.
-Burnout is something many of us experience after the holidays, usually in January or February — or even toward the end of the year.
+Burnout is something many of us homeschool parents experience after the holidays, usually in January or February — or even toward the end of the year.
 At some point, we just get tired of the day-to-day efforts.

 - Implementing a Reward System.
 Positive reinforcement is effective, but that doesn’t mean it’s simple to implement in our daily lives, or especially with homeschooling.
 We want to find incentives that work well enough to compel our students to remember good behavior.
 Hopefully, these suggestions will help.